Opentrons/opentrons/robot-server/README.rst

 Configuration
 -------------

-The configuration is defined in this [json schema] (./settings_schema.json).
+The configuration is defined in this [json schema](./settings_schema.json).
 The default configuration is for the robot environment.
 Configuration can be changed by creating environment variables.

 Updating A Robot